senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-sqlite/README.md

 ### View SQLite

-1. SQLite is viewable at [localhost:9174](http://localhost:9174).
+1. SQLite for `G2C.db` is viewable at [localhost:9174](http://localhost:9174).
 1. The records received from the queue can be viewed in the following Senzing tables:
     1. G2 > DSRC_RECORD